-Battle Creek-Lakeview Square is cloaked in an aura of success these days.

-The shopping mall, once open to opportunity, is 98 percent leased as a time when its developer hoped to 80 percent leased.
+Lakeview Square is cloaked in an aura of success these days.
+The shopping mall, once occupied at a time when its developer hoped to have 80 percent leased.

-It has surpassed Kalamazoo's Crossroads in the number of stores and is now being touted as a regional mall in western Michigan.
+It's surreal.
+Kalmar's Crossroads in number of stores and is now being touted as a regional mall in western Michigan.

-The mall appears to be attracting cars off I-94 and a carless crowd, and the developer's plan is to turn up many front doors of existing stores.
+The mall appears to be attracting cars off I-94 and a customer base that will no longer turn up many from out of town.

-The mall took another leap forward in January, when it signed Chuy's, a Mexican restaurant chain featuring Mexican cuisine to open a 27-seat restaurant and lounge.
+The mall took another leap forward in January, when it signed Chilis, a national restaurant chain featuring Mexican cuisine to open a 277-seat restaurant and lounge.

-The restaurant will take the mantle of a social gathering place.
-It will serve alcoholic beverages and have an entrance from the outside permitting it to stay open after store hours.
-City and officials
+The restaurant will make the mall a place of social gathering.

+It will serve alcoholic beverages and open at 11 p.m. with an entrance from the outside permitting it to stay open after store hours.

+City officials